 If you are a B2B marketer, chances are you’ve heard of ABM – Account-Based Marketing.
 Prior to joining Demandbase, I worked at companies that were executing on traditional B2B programs.
 But as ABM started to become a larger conversation, we started thinking through what it could look like in our organization.
 Building out the small ABM pilot at my past company allowed me an inside look into what works and what doesn’t when growing an ABM program.

 In my first 6 months at Demandbase, I have seen first hand how impactful ABM can be when your whole company is aligned.
 At Demandbase, we practice what we preach and try to set the gold standard when it comes to Account-Based Marketing, finding those best practices and executing on them internally.
 I’ve also had the opportunity to speak with Marketers from different size companies and differing levels of ABM maturity.
 To say I’ve learned a lot is an understatement!
-There are so many learnings I can share but that would probably fill a book (speaking of which, we have one!
-Check it out).
+There are so many learnings I can share but that would probably fill a ABM book.
 Below you will find a few important considerations as you approach Account-Based Marketing, along with tips on where to start within your department to make sure your strategy is successful.

 Marketing on Marketing Alignment

 First and foremost when starting your journey to ABM, you need to define what Account-Based Marketing is at your company, decide on a steering committee, and communicate the plan internally.